ranibasna/Reproducible-research-with-R-/docs/Git.md

 * Now we have a change in the remote repository that is not yet in our local clone.
 This could happen for instance if a collaborator of yours committed a change and pushed it to github.

 * Go back to your local terminal.
 Run git status.
 Notice that git says: "Your branch is up-to-date with 'origin/master'.".
 This is of course not true, but our local git clone is not yet aware of the remote changes.
 We will get those changes soon.

-But first, we will edit clustering_code.R locally as well!
-(It may be the case that your collaborator thought it was good to use different coding function or different approach, but neither of you communicated that to the other.)
-Use a text editor and change the the same chenges at the same line.
+* Let us first edit the clustering_code.R file locally as well!
+(It may be the case that your collaborator thought it was good to use a different coding function or a different approach, but neither of you communicated that to the other.)
+Use a text editor and change the same changes at the same line.

 * Commit your change (use git status along the way if you want to check what is happening in the different steps):